-Our missionaries were the first to witness the cries of the poor.
+Our missionaries were the first to witness the cries of the poor and those surviving the pandemic.
 They sent our mission office emergency requests for financial assistance.
 Food assistance was the highest priority to meet the increasing number of people seeking aid.
 In 2020, we sent over $800,000 in emergency funds to help our missionary friars feed hungry people in Central and South America, Africa, Albania, Syria, India, Myanmar and the Philippines!
 Like everyone else, we did not plan on responding to this crisis while budgeting for 2020.
 Who knew?
 As you can imagine, responding to these emergency expenses has placed a strain on our already tight budget.

 A Service of Love

 Father Jose Francisco dos Santos, OFM has great experience feeding the poor.
 He and the other friars from the Province of Sao Paulo, in Brazil, have fed the poor and homeless in one of the most densely populated cities in the world.
 In the center of Sao Paulo there was a single tent dedicated to feeding several hundred homeless people a day known as the “Priests Tea.”
 But after the virus struck and a shutdown occurred, the daily number of people surviving the pandemic swelled to about 8,000.